 Call Laborde Earles Injury Lawyers for a Free Consultation

 Do not delay if you are considering legal action for your injuries.
-Per Civil Code § 3492, Louisiana imposes a general one-year statute of limitations, or legal time limit, on personal injury lawsuits.
+Per Louisiana Civil Code (CC) §3492, Louisiana imposes a general one-year statute of limitations, or legal time limit, on personal injury lawsuits.